micmejia/bible-dump/AMPC/Revelation/Rev 20.md

 I [also] saw the dead, great and small; they stood before the throne, and books were opened.
 Then another book was opened, which is [the Book] of Life.
-And the dead were judged (sentenced) by what they had done [[^b]their whole way of feeling and acting, their aims and endeavors] in accordance with what was recorded in the books.
+And the dead were judged (sentenced) by what they had done [their whole way of feeling and acting, their aims and endeavors] in accordance with what was recorded in the books.